Chapter 3 - Printfil configuration

 If you want to

-automatically capture the output sent to a parallel port, you can
+automatically capture the output sent to a parallel port or serial port, you can

 insert the port name here.